Georgetown McDonough's Executive MBA program is ranked No. 1 by The Financial Times for International Experience.

-4th for meeting the goals of alumni in the “aims achieved” category
+2nd in the United States for meeting the goals of the alumni in the "Aims Achieved" category

-3rd for international course experience
+3rd in the U.S. for international course experience

-Financial Times produces the Executive MBA ranking through surveys of alumni and individual business schools.
+The Financial Times produces the Executive MBA ranking through surveys of alumni and individual business schools.
 Programs are evaluated on the following criteria: alumni salary figures and percentage salary increase, alumni career progress and aims achieved as a result of their degree, faculty research, percentage of faculty with doctorates, percentage of international and women faculty members, student work experience, percentage of international and women students, international course experience, percentage of international and women board members, and number of languages students are required to speak upon graduation.